CSI: Deadly Intent: Case 2: Coulda Been A Contender

 A referee named Rick Shimada was found dead in the fighting ring.
 Your partner in this case is Greg Sanders.
 The suspects are an angry fighter named Hank Hackett, a mysterious ring girl named Tina Allens, and the league owner, Horace Willingham.
 Suspect Hank Hackett is murdered halfway through the investigation, making it a double homicide.

-Horace originally confesses to the murders, but it is discovered that Tina murdered Rick because he stood in her way of joining the women's wrestling league, then killed Hank and framed him by making his death look like a suicide.
+Horace originally confesses to the murders, but it is discovered that Tina murdered Rick because he planned to expose the league for rigging matches, then killed Hank and framed him by making his death look like a suicide.

 Case 3: Last Gasp

 A female TV host named Clarinda Jackson was found drowned to death in a rehab center spa.
 Your partner in this case is Dr. Raymond Langston.
 The suspects are the victim's lover, Steven Tampson, her husband, Ernest Goldwasser, and a TV rival named Jack Shell.

-It is discovered that Steven never had any feelings for Clarinda, but she was madly in love with him, and he only began their relationship to humor her.
-However, Clarinda took it too seriously, and when Steven had enough and wanted to end things between them, she refused to let him go, and it was finally too much for Steven, who killed Clarinda to finally get her off his back for good.
+It is discovered that Steven never had any feelings for Clarinda, but she was madly in love with him, and he only began their relationship to humor her and to ruin her marriage with her husband, as he blamed the couple for his own divorce.
+He kills her after she confesses she loves him.

 Case 4: Extinguished

 A famous fire-breather named Andrew Levesque was found dead.
 Your partner in this case is Riley Adams.
 According to the autopsy report, the victim was already dying of cancer and it seems the victim was abusive and violent.
-The suspects are the victim's landlord, Dr. Vincente Manoto, his wife, Ardell Levesque, and his 18-year-old stepson, Lyle Fitzer.
+The suspects are the victim's landlord, Dr. Vincente Manoto, his wife, Ardell Levesque, who recently gave birth to their daughter, and his 18-year-old stepson, Lyle Fitzer.
 The murderer turns out to be Lyle, as his stepfather did nothing to support their family and Lyle had to step up in order for them to survive, which soon caused his anger toward Andrew to reach the breaking point.